fadiaburaid/FlaskRD/README.md

 ## Limitations

-This program although functional was developed in few hours to prove that Python a powerful tool for Web Development.
+This program although functional was developed in few hours to prove that Python a powerful tool for web development.
 The availability of libraries allowed for the program to be short and minimal.

 - The program uses alot of computer resources.